Roald Dahl: Children's fiction

 Dahl's children's works are usually told from the point of view of a child.
 They typically involve adult villains who hate and mistreat children, and feature at least one "good" adult to counteract the villain(s).
 These stock characters are possibly a reference to the abuse that Dahl stated that he experienced in the boarding schools he attended.
+In a biography of Dahl, Matthew Dennison wrote that "his writing frequently included protests against unfairness".
 Dahl's books see the triumph of the child; children's book critic Amanda Craig said, "He was unequivocal that it is the good, young and kind who triumph over the old, greedy and the wicked."
-Anna Leskiewicz in The Telegraph wrote "It's often suggested that Dahl's lasting appeal is a result of his exceptional talent for wriggling his way into children’s fantasies and fears, and laying them out on the page with anarchic delight.
+Anna Leskiewicz in The Telegraph wrote, "It's often suggested that Dahl's lasting appeal is a result of his exceptional talent for wriggling his way into children's fantasies and fears, and laying them out on the page with anarchic delight.
 Adult villains are drawn in terrifying detail, before they are exposed as liars and hypocrites, and brought tumbling down with retributive justice, either by a sudden magic or the superior acuity of the children they mistreat."

 While his whimsical fantasy stories feature an underlying warm sentiment, they are often juxtaposed with grotesque, darkly comic and sometimes harshly violent scenarios.
 The Witches, George's Marvellous Medicine and Matilda are examples of this formula.
 The BFG follows, with the good giant (the BFG or "Big Friendly Giant") representing the "good adult" archetype and the other giants being the "bad adults".
 This formula is also somewhat evident in Dahl's film script for Chitty Chitty Bang Bang.
 Class-conscious themes also surface in works such as Fantastic Mr Fox and Danny, the Champion of the World where the unpleasant wealthy neighbours are outwitted.